PrasantMrt/PrasantMrt/README.md

 - 👋 Hi, I’m @PrasantMrt
 - 👀 I’m interested in exploring and developing projects in software development, web development, and data science.
 - 🌱 I’m currently learning GitHub, Python, Flutter and advanced programming concepts.
-- 💞️ I’m looking to collaborate on open-source projects, especially those related to AI, machine learning, and web development.
+- 💞️ I’m looking to collaborate on open-source projects, especially those related to Gen AI,Flutter and Web Development.
 - 📫 How to reach me: You can reach me through [LinkedIn](https://www.linkedin.com) or via email at prasantmrt@gmail.com.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I enjoy solving coding challenges and learning new technologies in my free time!